Louise of France: Mistress of novices and convent treasurer

 Louis XV visiting his youngest daughter, by Maxime Le Boucher, 1882.

-The day after making her final vow, Louise was appointed mistress of novices, overseeing thirteen young women.
-She was beloved and appreciated for her guidance by the novices.
+The day after taking her final vows, Louise was appointed mistress of novices, overseeing thirteen young women.
+She was beloved and appreciated by the novices for her guidance.
 By the end of 1771, Louise was made dépositaire (treasurer), entrusted with the finances of the convent.
 She carried out this role for a long time and actively.

 Between 1779 and 1785, she oversaw the rebuilding of the ruined church under Richard Mique, giving precise instructions on structural work and decoration.
-She opposed work on Sundays and feast days, requiring Mique to promise in writing not to build then.
-Before Mique did so, Louise told the hired labourers that if they worked on holy days, "they would be doing so for the glory of God, and that [she] knew to keep the strings of the purse well enough that assuredly their profanation would not be paid".
+She opposed work on Sundays and feast days, requiring a written promise from Mique not to build then.
+Before Mique did so, Louise told the hired labourers that if they worked on holy days, “they would be doing so for the glory of God, and that [she] knew to keep the strings of the purse well enough that assuredly their profanation would not be paid”.

 In the convent, her health was much better than it had been in Versailles, apart from the occasional cold and attacks of gout.
 She fit in well, happy to serve the others and nurse sick nuns, but she also participated in their small amusements, such as poem writing or embroidery.

 Prioress

 Louise was elected prioress of the convent on 25 November 1773.
-She served as prioress from 1773 to 1779 in two consecutive terms, and during a third term from 1785.
-Her decision to retire from court made her a great asset for the clergy, who were constantly petitinoning her.
-Louise used her influence on the King for securing ecclesiastical positions for people she supported.
-In general, she used her influence as former princess to help the conservative Catholic cause in France, such as fighting against Jansenism (one of the greatest causes of theological debate in France at the time).
+She served for two consecutive temrs from 1773 to 1779, and during a third term from 1785.
+Her decision to retire from court made her a great asset for the clergy, who were constantly petitioning her.
+Louise used her influence with the King to secure ecclesiastical positions for those she supported.
+In general, she used her power as a former princess to help the conservative Catholic cause, such as fighting Jansenism (one of the greatest theological debates in France at the time).
 She worked to re-convert nuns who had embraced Jansenist doctrine.
-Being a sincere traditionalist, she blamed the Enlightenment philosophers for the spread of "impiety".
+Being a sincere traditionalist, she blamed the Enlightenment philosophers for the spread of “impiety”.

 When Louis XV lay dying in 1774, Mesdames laboured to convince him to confess his sins and repudiate Madame du Barry as a sign of his repentance.
-Louise prayed in support of them in the convent, and the goal was achieved.

-On 26 May, two weeks after his death, his grandson, Louis XVI (nephew of Louise) visited his aunt at Saint-Denis.
-Reportedly, Louise continued to solicit favours for others during the reign of her nephew, to the degree that Queen Marie Antoinette supposedly said to Madame de Boigne, "Here is another letter from my Aunt Louise.
-She is certainly the most intriguing little Carmelite in the kingdom" When the interest of the Carmelite Order was at stake, she readily corresponded with worldy powers and used her royal influence.
+Louise prayed in support of them in the convent and the goal was achieved.
+On 26 May, two weeks after Louis XV's death, his grandson, the new king Louis XVI visited his aunt at Saint-Denis.
+Reportedly, Louise continued to solicit favours for others during the reign of her nephew, to the degree that Queen Marie Antoinette supposedly said to Madame de Boigne, “Here is another letter from my Aunt Louise.
+She is certainly the most intriguing little Carmelite in the kingdom.”
+When the interest of the Carmelite order was at stake, she readily corresponded with worldly powers and used her royal influence.
+She was also active in charity.
+In June 1782, she gave assistance to thirteen Carmelite nuns expelled from Brussels by Emperor Joseph II.